pikanji/gas-gsheet-select-to-csv/README.md

-# Google Sheet Select to CSV
+# Google Sheet to Anki Import

 A Google Apps Script that allows you to download all or selected columns from your Google Sheet as a CSV file for Anki import.